 Snack and talk time is similar to something you may have heard us talk about called “couch time.”
 Couch time is time we take around the couch to talk about what’s happening in each other’s lives, prayer requests, etc.

 However, snack and talk time, is especially for when the kids come home from school.
-We take a few moments to prepare a snack, or cold drink in the warm months or a cup of hot chocolate in the winter months, and talk about how the school day went.
+We take a few moments to prepare a snack.
+This could be a baked good, or something as simple as a cold drink in the warm months or a cup of hot chocolate in the winter months.

 Highs And Lows At Dinner

-Another way we open the lines of communication is when we have family dinner.
+Another way we open the lines of communication is during family dinner.
 We go around the table sharing our highs and lows of the day.

-With a high school and college student, we’re all running in different directions.
+With two college students, we find ourselves running in different directions.
 However, we’ve made it our family tradition that at least one day a week we set aside what we call Family Dinner.

 No matter your schedule, everyone knows on THIS DAY everyone must be home for dinner.
 And on those nights, we go around and share the highs and lows of our day.
 (On a side note, we change the family dinner night each school year to reflect the current schedule.)

 The beautiful thing about this format is that it allows us to get more intimate in our conversation because we are all together.
-We are not rushed to go anywhere, or do anything because we put this time aside for us.
+We’re not rushed to go anywhere, or do anything, because we’ve prioritize this time as a family.

-As parents, we think it is vital that we instill these communication principles to our children now.
+As parents, we think it is vital that we instill the importance of open communication to our children now.
 So when they become husbands and wives; fathers and mothers, they will have learned how to communicate at a deeper level instead of having surface conversations.

 With all that is happening in our world today, open lines of communication is important!
 If we don’t show that we care about their world, they will hesitate to share with us, and seek a listening ear somewhere else.